nullivex/infant/README.md

 ## Changelog

+### 0.8.1
+* Lifecycle will only call items with registered start or shutdown handlers

 ### 0.8.0
 * Lifecycle helper now takes an optional name
 * Lifecycle helper is now an event emitter (useful for loggin)